alaashabouni/fend-neighborhood-map/README.md

 - Clone or download this repo
 - Cd into the project
-- Run npm start
+- Run npm install and then npm start

-* Please note, the service worker only works when npm build is ran and in production
+* Please note, the service worker only works in production, to do so:
+1. serve -s build
+2. npm run serve
+3. And then visit localhost:5000

 ### Acknowledgements
 - Udacity Slack channel for Project 7 to help me with typos and search for errors other students encountered
-- Referenced [Doug Brown's Walkthrough](https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be) for component structure
+- Referenced [Doug Brown's Walkthrough](https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be) for component structure.
+  - Specifically for error handling.
+Please see MapNotDisplayed.js file
 - Watched [Yahya Elharony's Video on Dynamic Markers](https://www.youtube.com/watch?v=nDJ00zO9X2U)

 ### APIs